Andy Kessler Skatepark: Preservation effort (2012-2018)

-Concrete remodel (2019-2021)
+Concrete remodel & Renaming (2019-2021)

 In June 2019, the New York City Department of Parks and Recreation broke ground on a concrete remodel of the Riverside Skatepark.

-Renaming (2019-2021)

-In 2019 after the skatepark groundbreaking, NYC Skateboard Coalition petitioned local elected officials and community board 7 to rename the skatepark after Andy Kessler.
+In 2019 after the skatepark groundbreaking, local skaters, volunteers, and friends of Kessler, including members of NYC Skateboard Coalition, petitioned local elected officials and community board 7 to rename the skatepark after Andy Kessler.
 In March 2020, the community board approved the renaming.
 In October 2021 the new signage went up.